romanmurzac/DrivenPath/chapter_6/README.md

 ### Continuous Integration and Continuous Deployment
 #### Description
 CI And CD is the practice of automating the integration of code changes from multiple developers into a single codebase.
 It is a software development practice where the developers commit their work frequently to the central code repository.
-Then there are automated tools that build the newly committed code and do a code review, etc as required upon integration.
+Then there are automated tools that build the newly committed code and do a code review, etc. as required upon integration.
 The key goals of Continuous Integration are to find and address bugs quicker, make the process of integrating code across a team of developers easier, improve software quality, and reduce the time it takes to release new feature updates.
 #### References
 [RedHat - What is CI/CD?](https://www.redhat.com/en/topics/devops/what-is-ci-cd)\